 Similar to EightCap, Capital.com is a CFD broker.
 Markets at this platform include stocks, cryptocurrencies, forex, and indices.
 Irrelevant to what asset you are electing to trade, this broker charges 0% commission.
 Not only that, but you can expect competitive spreads, and the platform is super transparent.

 Furthermore, if you want to deposit funds into your account when you are away from your desktop, you can download the broker's app on iOS or Android.
 If you are concerned about security, as you should be with any financial endeavor - this broker is very safety conscious.
-The platform is regulated by giants in the industry - CySEC and the FCA.
+The platform is regulated by giants in the industry - CySEC, FCA, ASIC, and NBRB.

 For beginners, there is also a good range of educational material available.
 This includes articles and mini guides about specific trading subjects.